-The IAC shall include a sufficient number of public members to allow for one public member to be appointed to each committee.
+The IAC shall include a sufficient number of public members.
 IAC members who are representative of the public shall not be, or have a familial relationship with, current employees, consultants, owners, shareholders, or members of the governing board of any member institution, organization, or applicant thereof, or higher education agency, and shall reside or have a principal place of employment within the area of HLC's jurisdiction.